Israel Dagg: 2017

 Despite missing a chunk of the Crusaders' Super Rugby winning campaign due to knee surgery in 2017, Dagg was retained as the first-choice right winger for the All Blacks' series against the British and Irish Lions and Pasifica Challenge against Samoa.
 Dagg scored a try in the 78–0 victory against Samoa and set up debutant Vaea Fifita for his first test try.
 Dagg was a standout performer against the Lions in the first test, which was a 30–15 victory and in the second test he was moved to fullback which was a historic 24–21 loss to the Lions.
 Dagg started the third test on the wing again as he surpassed Jonah Lomu and Sir John Kirwan as the second-to-most capped All Blacks winger, second only to former teammate Joe Rokocoko.

 He missed the first two tests against Australia through injury but returned to play against Argentina and scored a try before being replaced as he had sustained a season-ending injury.

 2018

-Isarel Dagg made just four appearances for the Crusaders in 2018, his season being cut short by a high tackle in May.
+Israel Dagg made just four appearances for the Crusaders in 2018, his season being cut short by a high tackle in May.
 In July, Dagg signed a short-term contract for Canon Eagles in Japan ruling himself out for the All Blacks for the rest of 2018.
 Dagg managed three games for Canon before his troublesome knee forced him to cut short his Japan stint.